Tobacco Exports Increase 137.53% In July 2020 - UrduPoint

 Tobacco Exports Increase 137.53% In July 2020

-The exports of tobacco from the country witnessed an increase of 137.53 percent during the first month of ongoing financial year 2020-21 as compared to the exports of corresponding period of last year

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Sep, 2020 ) :The exports of tobacco from the country witnessed an increase of 137.53 percent during the first month of ongoing financial year 2020-21 as compared to the exports of corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :The exports of tobacco witnessed an increase of 137.53 percent during the first month of ongoing financial year 2020-21 as compared to the exports of corresponding period of last year.

-The tobacco exports from the country were recorded at US $ 2.171 million during July 2020 against the exports of $0.914 million during July 2019, showing growth of 137.53 percent, according to the Pakistan Bureau of Statistics (PBS).
+The tobacco exports were recorded US $ 2.171 million during July 2020 against the exports of $0.914 million during July 2019, showing growth of 137.53 percent, according to the Pakistan Bureau of Statistics (PBS).

 In terms of quantity, the exports of tobacco also increased by 151.87 percent by going up from 268 metric tons to 675 metric tons, according to the data.

-Meanwhile, on month-on-month basis, the exports of tobacco witnessed decreased of 32.14 percent during July 2020 when compared to the exports of US $ 3.
+Meanwhile, on month-on-month basis, the exports of tobacco witnessed decreased of 32.14 percent during July 2020 as compared to the exports of US $ 3.

 199 million in June 2020, the PBS data revealed.